 Biopsy.
 A biopsy may be necessary to confirm the diagnosis of fibrous dysplasia.
 In a biopsy, a tissue sample from the lesion is taken and examined under a microscope.

 A biopsy can be performed under local anesthesia with a needle or as a small open operation.

 Medications.
 Bisphosphonates are medications that decrease the activity of cells that dissolve bone.
-They have recently become available in easy-to-take pill form.
-These medications have not yet been used extensively in the treatment of fibrous dysplasia; however, early studies have shown effective relief of the pain associated with the disorder.
+They are available in easy-to-take pill form or intravenous (IV) infusions.
+Studies of bisphosphonates have shown some relief of the pain and decreased frequency of the fractures associated with the disorder.

 Bracing.
 In some cases, bracing may be used to prevent fracture in weakened bones.
 However, bracing has not been shown to be effective in preventing progression of deformity.

 In patients with fibrous dysplasia, surgery is often necessary to remove a growth or to fix or prevent bone fractures.
 Your doctor may recommend surgery if you have:

 - Symptomatic lesions that have not responded to nonsurgical treatment